-It is widely acknowledged that technology plays a huge role in students' everyday lives and should, therefore, be an integral part of their learning.
+Technology plays a huge role in students' lives and should, therefore, be an integral part of their learning.

 Bring Your Own Device (BYOD) is a cost-effective alternative; recognising that many students already own devices that are superior and more up-to-date than those available in schools.